virteal/Inox/README.md

 Interpreters are slow, this is inevitable to some extend.
 That disadvange is compensated by some additionnal level of safety.
 No more dangling pointers, overflow/underflow, off by one back doors, eisenbugs that disappear when observed and all the drama of low level debugging, core dumps, viruses and unanticipated corner cases.
 Less pain.

 Yet, no pain, no gain.
-If you dare, Inox lets you enter adventure land.
+If you dare, Iɴᴏx lets you enter adventure land.
 You then giveup asserts, type checking, boundaries guards and maybe even dynamic memory management in exhange for speed.
 Up to C speed for those who are willing to take the risk.

 Runtime checks are enabled/disabled at user's will, at run time potentially.
 This provides a speed boost that is well deserved when sufficient test coverage was conducted by the mature programmer using state of art technics.

 Type checking at compile time is a mode that sustains the passage of time, it is not going to disappear soon.
 On the other end of the spectrum, script languages favor late binding and run time type identification.
-Let's try to unite these too often opposite preferences.
+Let's try to unite these opposite preferences.

 Syntax is also a matter of state.
-Inox is rather opiniated about that.
+Iɴᴏx is rather opiniated about that.
 To some reasonnable extend it provide mechanisms to alter the syntax of the language, sometimes radically.
 I thanks Forth for that :)

 It is up to each programmer to apply the style he prefers, life is brief.
 There is more than one way to do it as they say in the wonderfull world of Perl.
-The principle of least surprise is cautios but girls love bad guys, don't they?
+The principle of least surprise is cautious but girls love bad guys, don't they?

-So, be surprised, be surprising, get inspirational if you can, endorse the Inox spirit!
+So, be surprised, be surprising, get inspirational if you can, endorse the Iɴᴏx spirit!

-Vive Inox !
+Vive Iɴᴏx !
 Or else, stay calm and carry on, c'est la vie, a tale maybe.

 Overview
 ========

-Here is a short presentation of some of the main characteristics of the Inox programming language.
+Here is a short presentation of some of the main characteristics of the Iɴᴏx programming language.
 There is no stable set of features yet but it gives some ideas about the general spirit of the language.
 Enjoy!

 Words